Macarthur Minerals (CVE:MMS) Stock Price Down 14.3% – Here’s Why

-Macarthur Minerals Limited (CVE:MMS – Get Free Report) was down 14.3% on Friday .
+Macarthur Minerals Limited (CVE:MMS – Get Free Report) shares traded down 14.3% on Friday .
 The company traded as low as C$0.03 and last traded at C$0.03.
-Approximately 144,000 shares changed hands during mid-day trading, an increase of 35% from the average daily volume of 106,896 shares.
+144,000 shares changed hands during mid-day trading, an increase of 35% from the average session volume of 106,896 shares.
 The stock had previously closed at C$0.04.

 Macarthur Minerals Company Profile